Bridal Beauty Countdown

 3–4 Months Before Your Wedding

 - Make consultation appointments with potential makeup artists.
 Take pictures, then analyze them.
 Do your features stand out?
-Do you look like you're wearing a mask?
+Do you still look like you?

 - Decide on a hairdresser and makeup artist and book them for your wedding date.
 Set up a day-of wedding schedule.

 - Want to experiment with self-tanners?
 Now's the time.
 Consider the neckline of your gown, and whether you have existing tan lines you'll need to cover.

 1–2 Months Before Your Wedding